-This Alert System is available for paid employees and interns of the Kering Group, as well as to external and temporary employees working for any service-provider / supplier or external partner with whom the Group and/or its brands maintain contractual relationships.
+This Alert System is available, among others, for paid employees and interns of the Kering Group, as well as to external and temporary employees working for any service-provider / supplier or external partner with whom the Group and/or its brands maintain contractual relationships.

-The Committees do not deal in principle with anonymous requests, therefore any person contacting the Ethics Committees is asked to identify themselves.
-Issues raised to the Ethics Committee remain confidential and the Ethics Committee implements a no-retaliation policy when solicited in good faith.
+Anonymous alerts can be raised to the Committees which will study its admissibility in accordance with internal procedures.
+Since anonymous alerts can turn out to be difficult to investigate, non-anonymous alerts are encouraged.
+Issues raised to the Ethicsand Compliance Committees remain confidential and the Ethics and Compliance Committees implement a no-retaliation policy when solicited in good faith.
 Good faith means that the issuer believes the information is true at the time the concern is raised, even if the information later turns out to be incorrect.
-Referrals are usually handled within a period of three months.
-The Ethics Committees and Ethics Hotline contact information can be found in the Kering Code of Ethics at kering.com.
+A status update will be provided within a period of three months to the alert issuer.

+The contact details to reach out to the Kering Ethics and Compliance Organization can be found in the Kering Code of Ethics at kering.com.